kalyanisamriddhi/kalyanisamriddhi.github.io/README.md

 - Open your repository [github issues](https://github.com/kalyanisamriddhi/website/issues)
 - Create a new issue
 - Now write your content in github issue in markdown.
 You can also use [SlackEdit](https://stackedit.io/app#) or [Dillinger](https://dillinger.io/) to write your markdown
-- Add a label `blog` on your github issue to make it different from other standard issues.
-Keep in mind `blog` label is mandatory otherwise it won't show on the website
+- Add a label `event` on your github issue to make it different from other standard issues.
+Keep in mind `event` label is mandatory otherwise it won't show on the website

 ### 5. **Start Your React App.**
 That's it now you just need to start your react application, from your command line run